We have set up a single point of contact for vulnerable people to ask for the extra help they may need as a result of the coronavirus outbreak.

 The contact centre offers help for emergency needs and can put you in touch with a range of support from the Council and other partners:

-- Urgent supplies of medicine, food, or sanitisation for a baby or infant
+- Signposting to urgent supplies of medicine, food, or sanitisation for a baby or infant

 Other sources of support

-If you need help but you’re not in a high risk category, you can find help for a range of issues from these links:
+If you need additional help, you can find it for a range of issues from these links:

-- keeping busy and active: our Activity Hub is an online listing of different Oxford and national web sites for physical and mental health activities, museums and culture, learning resources and ways to keep in touch online
+- keeping busy and active: our Activity Hub is an online listing of different Oxford and national web sites for physical and mental health activities, museums and culture, learning resources and ways to keep in touch online.
+You could get also get involved with volunteering and there are remote opportunities too.

 - shopping from Oxford businesses: find local businesses that are still open even though their shop or office is closed, from fresh food to books and music